December 8, 2020Five Ways to Improve Your Analytics ROI on Snowflake

-In our most recent webinar, Greg Mabrito of Slickdeals and Dave Mariani of AtScale shared how the Slickdeals team delivers analysis-ready data from its Snowflake Data Warehouse to support business-critical decisions.
+In our most recent webinar, Greg Mabrito of Slickdeals and Dave Mariani of AtScale shared how the Slickdeals team delivers analysis-ready data from its Snowflake Data Warehouse running on Amazon Web Services to support business-critical decisions.
 Couldn’t attend the webinar?
 In this blog post, we share a brief recap of what you missed!

 Slickdeals is a leading social shopping platform that is dedicated to the sharing, rating, and reviewing deals and coupons.
 They help their users build a community of savvy shoppers who help each other find the best deals on the products that they love.
 With over 12 million monthly users and over $6.8B saved, the Slickdeals community continues to grow at an accelerated rate.
 How are they keeping up?
 Mabrito walks us through their journey, sharing how they have evolved throughout the years and found their way to AtScale.